 Patrick Rowland, CEO Intersport Elverys said “As official sports retail partner, INTERSPORT Elverys have been at the heart of rugby since the company’s inception.
 We’ve served players and fans alike throughout the years, including past sponsorship of the Provincial game as well as the men’s and women’s Irish Rugby Sevens teams and are delighted to be in a position to extend our involvement with Canterbury & Irish Rugby.”

 Ireland Rugby Player and Canterbury Ambassador, Robbie Henshaw added:

 “Canterbury has once again produced a kit that is stylish, functional and comfortable.
 A good jersey needs to look good on and off the pitch, for players and fans alike.
 This jersey does just that, and I cannot wait to be back on the pitch wearing it when representing my country”.

 The new Ireland Rugby range is available from Elverys.ie, in store and on Canterbury.com.
 When you purchase the new home or alternate jersey from Intersport Elverys, in-store or online, €5 will be donated to their new charity partner, The Irish Youth Foundation – which is entirely committed to levelling the playing field between children living in disadvantage and their peers in Ireland.

-You can shop the brand new Irish Rugby range in-store or online HERE at Intersport Elverys, official sports retail partner of the IRFU.
+You can shop the brand new Irish Rugby range in-store (when they reopen) or online HERE at Intersport Elverys, official sports retail partner of the IRFU.